aeckar/hass/README.md

 The goal of this library is to offer a simple, yet efficient API for binary serialization.
 For information that does not need to be accessed directly, JSON is memory-inefficient and slow.
-There are other serialization libraries such as (kotlinx.serialization)[https://github.com/Kotlin/kotlinx.serialization], however their implementations often require code generation, which adds unnecessary complexity for small projects.
+Furthermore, libraries such as [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) require the use of plugins and code generation, which adds unnecessary complexity for small projects.
 Kanary aims to avoid these issues.

 ## Overview